 Tidy up your LinkedIn, change your Facebook privacy settings and keep your 140 Twitter characters PC.
 You don’t want to fall at the final hurdle due to a compromising photo of yourself passed out in a kebab!

-So there you have it – three tips to help you hit the ground running after University.
+So there you have it – our three tips to help you hit the ground running after University.
 Of course, they’re all part of a bigger picture.
 Which includes qualifications, work-experience etc. Whilst we cannot help with these, we can help to show you how to best represent them.
-So click here for our pieces on how to present a CV and how to write a cover letter.